crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 * 1 point - 3 files containing qualities for each worker, one file for each algorithm (majority, weighted, and CrowdFlower)
 * 2 point - Your completed [questionnaire](https://docs.google.com/forms/d/1ERSmqJA8OXEUPm-clXhONd91CAQqHpKTLXZ5rgGhnl4/viewform?usp=send_form)
 * 1 point - Any code you used to run your algorithms and/or perform your analyses.
 Your code should be readable enough that we can tell what you did, but does not need to conform to any particular interface.
-* Extra credit (1 point) - An implimentation of the EM algorithm, and the output of running it on the data you received from CrowdFlower.
-This can be in your favorite programming language (it doesn't have to be in Python) but you must write the code yourself (no downloading someone else's implimentation from github), and document it well enough that we can understand what it does and how to run it.
+* Extra credit (1 point) - An implementation of the EM algorithm, and the output of running it on the data you received from CrowdFlower.
+This can be in your favorite programming language (it doesn't have to be in Python) but you must write the code yourself (no downloading someone else's implementation from github), and document it well enough that we can understand what it does and how to run it.
 </div>
 </div>